Major Japan quake injures 30, damages roads

 "We were holding our children - a two-year-old girl and a one-year-old boy - in our arms.
 The shaking reminded me of the disaster (in 2011)," he said.

-One person was seriously hurt in the main northern island of Hokkaido, according to the Fire and Disaster Management Agency.
+One person was seriously hurt on the main northern island of Hokkaido, according to the Fire and Disaster Management Agency.

 Footage showed people in a supermarket clinging to a table with items having fallen off shelves, as well as crevasses in roads and at least one car in a hole.